Chart Color Schemes

 Ashgrove is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Ashgrove, as per the latest Census evaluation, 77.3% of dwellings were houses, with the remaining 22.7% comprising semi-detached homes, apartments, and other types of dwellings.
-In contrast, Brisbane metro had 56.6% houses and 43.3% other dwellings.
-The home ownership rate in Ashgrove was higher at 31.5%, with mortgaged dwellings accounting for 41.3% and rented dwellings making up 27.2%.
-The median monthly mortgage repayment in the area was $2,600, surpassing Brisbane metro's average of $2,513.
-Meanwhile, the median weekly rent in Ashgrove was $440, compared to Brisbane metro's $430.
-Nationally, Ashgrove's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The dwelling structure in Ashgrove, as per the latest Census, consisted of 77.3% houses and 22.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Brisbane metro had 56.6% houses and 43.3% other dwellings.
+Home ownership in Ashgrove was at 31.5%, with mortgaged dwellings at 41.3% and rented ones at 27.2%.
+The median monthly mortgage repayment in the area was $2,600, higher than Brisbane metro's average of $2,513.
+The median weekly rent figure for Ashgrove was $440, compared to Brisbane metro's $430.
+Nationally, Ashgrove's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing